montysecurity/linper/README.md

 how often a reverse shell installed using each door will callback

 - bashrc, every time bash initializes for the user it was installed with (e.g. interactive shell, or running "/bin/bash")
-- crontab, custom (defualt: every minute)
+- crontab spool and /etc/crontab, custom (defualt: every minute)
 - systemctl, at system startup
 - /etc/rc.local, at system startup
 - /etc/skel/.bashrc, after a new user is created, and then any time that user initializes bash